 This is known as Hinge Loss.
 It is widely popular in the industry and the considered to be the reason for the success of SVM over a wider variety of problems.

-Too much theory for this blog.
-Let’s see SVM in real action now.
+We have seen too much theory now.
+Let's see SVM in real action now.

-Here we are going to implement the support vector classifier with linear kernel function on the famous Iris dataset, which has three flower classes, Sentosa, Versicolor, and Virginica.
+Here we will implement the support vector classifier with linear kernel function on the famous Iris dataset, which has three flower classes, Sentosa, Versicolor, and Virginica.
 We want to build a model which takes the input of petal length, petal width, sepal length, and sepal width and classifies the samples into three classes of flowers.

-Here we need to import the necessary basic libraries of Numpy, Pandas, and Matplotlib.
+Here we need to import the basic libraries of Numpy, Pandas, and Matplotlib.

 import numpy as np